mirage335/PatchRap/README.md

 # Ratings
 Please beware the following ratings.
+* Servo control through pin7 of "GenericIO" is intended for PWM servo position control, as opposed to rotary "Step/Dir" "Stepper/Servo Driver" control.
+* Fan/Cooling through pin8 of "GenericIO" is intended for workpiece 'cooling'.
+A term used loosely in this context, implying any nonselective effector.
+Typically, thermoplastic filament deposition would control a fan blowing on the extruder nozzle, while Selective Laser Sintering, might control a defocused preheater.

 * Vext is intended as logic power, and must never exceed 5.5V.
 Recommend 3.3V||5V depending on system needs.
 * Vext may be used as a diode (eg. CDBU0530) OR-gated power bus if all connected devices can operate at 2.8V-5V.
 * Vmid/Avcc are alternate uses for the Vext line, and may exceed 5.5V as appropriate.
 * Vsys is intended for high-power delivery, and may be any voltage all attached devices are configured to tolerate.
 Recommend 12V||24V.
-* Ground-referenced voltage (ie. wall current) should only be considered for Vsys.
+* Ground-referenced voltage (ie. wall current) is NOT guaranteed to remain isolated but nonetheless should only be considered for Vsys.
 Earth-ground and neutral may be bound to pGND/sGND.
 * Maximum current into an RJ45 socket or breadboard is typically around 3A/pin.
 Consider using high-quality header/jumpers, and redundant pins, as appropriate.
 * Voltage drops can be significant, especially across pGND/sGND.
 Take care to follow star-toplogy grounding to the greatest extent possible when accuracy counts.
 * Rough changes to voltages can be made (eg. for fans) by high-power zener diodes (ie. 863-1N5919BG).